yingShen-ys/academic-kickstart/content/home/more.md

 - I can speak Shanghainese (native), Chinese Mandarin (native), Japanese (conversational), and English.

-- I “worked” as a little art editor at a teenage magazine office where I was paid for each illustration I drew from seven years old to fifth years old.
+- I “worked” as a little art editor at a teenage magazine office where I was paid for each illustration I drew from seven years old to fifteen years old.

 - I love painting.
 To me, painting is like another medium (besides verbal and nonverbal behaviors) for expressing feelings and thoughts.